 Notice of Non-Discrimination

-The College District prohibits discrimination and harassment of any student on the basis of race, color, national origin, religion, sex, sexual orientation, gender identity, disability, age, veteran status, genetic information, or any other basis prohibited by law.
+The College District prohibits discrimination and harassment of any student on the basis of race, color, national origin, religion, sex, sexual orientation, gender identity or gender expression, disability, age, veteran status, genetic information, or any other basis prohibited by law.

 Gender Discrimination and Sexual Harassment

 Title IX of the Education Amendment and Brazosport College Policy specifically prohibits discrimination in services or benefits offered by the College based upon gender.
 Brazosport College’s Policy FFD (Local) provides that students are to be free from gender discrimination, harassment, and retaliation.
 It can be found here: http://pol.tasb.org/Policy/Download/215?filename=FFDA%28LOCAL%29.pdf.

 Sexual violence and sexual harassment are forms of gender discrimination and, therefore, are prohibited under Title IX.
 Sexual violence refers to physical sexual acts perpetrated against a person’s will or where a person is incapable of giving consent.
 A number of different acts fall into the category of sexual violence, including rape, sexual assault, sexual battery, sexual abuse, and sexual coercion.